Contents

 - Location: Materials, shipping, labor and cleanup costs vary by location.
 Over the last couple of years, prices and delivery times have skyrocketed.
 Be prepared for price changes and start your project as early in the warmer months as possible.

-- Siding material: The type of vinyl you choose and the brand will affect the price.
+- Material quality: Even after you decide on a raw material, the caliber you choose and the brand will affect the price.
 The better the quality, the higher the price.
-Choosing a thicker or more textured vinyl will be more expensive than a thinner, smoother vinyl.
+Using vinyl as an example, choosing a thicker or more textured vinyl will be more expensive than a thinner, smoother vinyl.
 Insulated vinyl – which is great for energy efficiency – is also more expensive.

 - Labor and installation: It’s not uncommon for labor to cost about as much as the materials.
 If you’re on a budget and you know your way around a toolbox, you may be able to save some money by installing the siding yourself if your loan doesn’t require professional installation.
 While we’d never knock a money-saving hack, don’t forget that when you hire a professional, you’re reducing the chances of improper siding installation that can cause future issues.